Brotega/Projects/HueSwitch/README.md

 # HueSwitch

 ## Instructions to play HueSwitch
-Download the entire Projects folder.
+Download or clone the entire Projects folder.
 Navigate to the HueSwitch folder and go to either Windows or Mac folder, depending on the operating system you're using.
 If you're on a Windows PC, run HueSwitch.exe.
 Otherwise if you're on a Mac PC, run the HueSwitch.app. **If any problems are encountered contact me at ortegaam@usc.edu, and I will fix it.**

 ## Game Description